maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

     ```
 * Select your choices as in the main bot.
 * When two command prompts are open, you can close the `multiprocessing.py` tab.
-* Now the bot runs two instances and upload/list or both your NFTs.
+* Now the bot runs multiple instances and upload/list or both your NFTs.

 ### Changelog